 Monitoring strategies may be designed on the basis of the protection goals identified by national legislation and regulation, if available, and parameters that are relevant to the indication of any increasing risk to the assessment endpoints in a “top-down” approach, or on the basis of specific risks in a “bottom-up” approach.

-The strategies may include “general surveillance”, designed to identify unexpected effects of the LMOs or traits, such as long-term effects; or be “case-specific” where potential adverse effects identified during the risk assessment are investigated.
+The strategies may include “general surveillance” that can make use of existing, broader monitoring programs that may identify unexpected effects of the LMOs or traits, such as long-term effects; or be “case-specific” where potential adverse effects identified during the risk assessment are investigated.
 Monitoring for the development of resistance in insect pests following introduction of pesticide producing LM crops would be an example of a “case-specific” scenario.
 Monitoring for the abundance of beneficial insect species in an environment would be an example of “general surveillance”.